-After thus categorizing applications into 3 groups, MCP partitions the available memory channels between the groups.
+After thus categorizing applications into three groups, MCP partitions the available memory channels between the groups.
 It is important to note that at this stage of the algorithm, memory channels are assigned to application groups and not to individual applications.
 MCP handles the preferred channel assignment to individual applications in the next step (Sec 4.2.4).
 Channels are first partitioned between low and high memory-intensity groups.
 The main question is how many channels should be assigned to each group.
-One possibility is to allocate channels proportional to the total bandwidth demand (sum of applications' MPKI) of each group (bandwidth proportional allocation).
-This amounts to balancing the total bandwidth demand across channels.
-Alternatively, channels could be allocated proportional to the number of applications in that group (application count proportional allocation).
+One possibility is to allocate channels proportional to the total bandwidth demand (e.g., sum of applications' MPKIs) of each group (bandwidth-proportional allocation).
+This amounts to balancing the total bandwidth demand across the available channels.
+Alternatively, channels could be allocated proportional to the number of applications in that group (application-count-proportional allocation).
 In the former case, the low memory-intensity applications which constitute a very low proportion of total bandwidth demand might be assigned no channels.
 This fails to achieve their isolation from high memory-intensity applications, leading to low system performance.
-In contrast, if the latter is used, it results in bandwidth wastage as the low memory-intensity applications seldom generate requests and the bandwidth of the channels they are assigned to would have been better utilized by the high memory-intensity applications.
-We found that the isolation benefits of application-count-proportional allocation outweighs the bandwidth wastage caused by potentially allocating low-intensity applications to one or more channels.4 Therefore, we use the application count proportional channel allocation strategy for MCP.
-However, bandwidth wastage caused by potentially allocating very low intensity applications dedicated channels remains, and we will show that eliminating this wastage by handling these applications in the scheduler in an integrated scheduling and partitioning mechanism is beneficial (Sec 5).
-The channels allocated to the high memory-intensity group are further partitioned between the low and high row-buffer locality groups.
+In contrast, the latter scheme may result in bandwidth wastage as the low memory-intensity applications seldom generate requests and the bandwidth of the channels they are assigned to would have been better utilized by the high memoryintensity applications.
+We found that the isolation benefits of application-count-proportional allocation outweighs the potential bandwidth wastage caused by allocating lowintensity applications to one or more channels.4 Therefore, we use the application-count-proportional channel allocation strategy for MCP.
+However, bandwidth wastage caused by potentially allocating very low intensity applications dedicated channels remains.
+We will show that eliminating this wastage by handling these applications in the scheduler in an integrated scheduling and partitioning mechanism is beneficial (Sec 5).

+The channels allocated to the high memory-intensity group are further partitioned between the low and high row-buffer locality application groups.
 The applications in the high memory-intensity group are bandwidth sensitive, meaning they each need a fair share of bandwidth to make progress.
-To ensure this, MCP assigns a number of channels to each of these two groups proportionally to the bandwidth demand (sum of MPKIs) of the group.
+To ensure this, MCP assigns a number of channels to each of these two groups proportionately to the bandwidth demand (sum of MPKIs) of the group.